 As CNET explains:

-research suggests that cell phone radiation can interfere with your sleep, which makes the argument for keeping your phone farther away from you while you sleep more compelling.
+“…cell phone radiation can interfere with your sleep, which makes the argument for keeping your phone farther away from you while you sleep more compelling.”

-In one 2008 scientific study performed in Sweden and at Wayne State University, researchers showed that those who used their phones for more than three hours before bed experienced measurable disruption in their sleep, as well as diminished mental acuity and concentration ability.
+A 2008 scientific study from Wayne State University, Sweden, showed that those using cell phones for more than three hours before bed experience sleep disruption, diminished mental acuity and reduced concentration ability.